Usage-Based Insurance [How to Save with UBI]

 As seen in the image below, OBD-II ports are typically located inside a car and under the steering wheel, and they’re used to access a car’s computer.
 OBD-II ports became standard in cars manufactured after 1996.

-– Why are car insurance companies tracking my driving?
+Why are auto insurance companies tracking my driving?

-The rationale behind car insurance companies tracking your driving is simple — to more closely tailor your policy to your driving.
+The rationale behind auto insurance companies tracking your driving is simple — to more closely tailor your policy to your driving.
+Think about it.

 While many of these factors will continue to come into play with usage-based insurance, so will your actual driving.
 If you can demonstrate safe driving behaviors, insurers will reward you with discounts.